Resinchem/Ultimate-Bedside-Lamp/docs/startingmain.md

 To achieve a fully functional system, you must complete the following steps in the specific order listed below.
 Each section builds upon the previous one.

 ### 1. [Firmware Installation]({{ '/installation' | relative_url }})
-The first step is flashing the custom C++ firmware to your Primary and Display (CYD) controllers using the Arduino IDE or a compatible flashing utility.
+The first step is flashing the custom C++ firmware to your Primary and Display (CYD) controllers using a compatible flashing utility or the Arduino IDE.

 ### 2. [Network Onboarding]({{ '/onboarding' | relative_url }})
 Once flashed, you will connect each controller to your local Wi-Fi network.
 Remember: this system is designed for local-first operation and does not require an active internet connection for core functionality.